 The Diocese recognises particular people are in need of additional consideration to ensure they are free from manipulation or compulsion to act against their own best interests, or from actual or threat of abuse.
-Collectively this group are considered “vulnerable persons” and include people who have:
+Collectively this group are considered ‘vulnerable persons’ and include adults who have:

 Each person is an individual and their circumstances unique.
 Diocesan workers should always treat people as individuals.

-Any allegation of misconduct or abusive conduct towards a vulnerable person is distressing.
-However, the Diocese recognises that adults are able to make choices, even those that appear to be against their best interests.
-If the vulnerable person is competent to self-determine their own living circumstances, medical and personal care, the Diocese will respect the person’s choices.
+Allegation of misconduct or abusive conduct towards a vulnerable person may be distressing.
+Nevertheless, the Diocese recognises that adults are free to make choices, even those that appear to be against their best interests.
+If the vulnerable person is competent to self-determine and that decision making is free of coercion, the Diocese must respect the person’s choices.

-However, if the Diocese receives an allegation that a diocesan worker has acted inappropriately towards a vulnerable person, it will conduct an inquiry to assess whether there is sufficient evidence to sustain the allegation, and the seriousness of the conduct.
+However, if the Diocese receives an allegation that a diocesan worker has acted inappropriately towards a vulnerable person, it will conduct an inquiry to assess whether there is sufficient evidence to sustain the allegation.

 The Diocese will conduct inquiries at a level commensurate with the seriousness of the alleged conduct.